j4zzcat/viewport/README.md

 &nbsp;
 ## macOS Quickstart

-Install prerequisites
+Install prerequisites:
 ```shell
 brew install ffmpeg
 ```
-Create temporary directory
+Create temporary directory:
 ```shell
 mkdir -p ~/.tmp/{work,conf}
 ```
 Start the program, passing `~/.tmp/work` as the output directory.
-Obviously, you have to pass *your* stream ids and URLs to the `-s` option.
+Obviously, you have to pass *your* stream ids and URLs to the `-s` option:
 ```shell
 ./live-stream-viewport.sh -v -o ~/.tmp/work -l 2x2 -s camera-1=rtsps://...
 ```
-eTo access the viewport, a web server needs to be running, serving from `~/.tmp/work`.
+To access the viewport, a web server needs to be running, serving from `~/.tmp/work`.
 The easiest option is to run a web server inside a docker container, like so:
 ```shell
 docker run --rm httpd:2.4 \